-Strengthening the Student Toolbox: Study Strategies to Boost Learning by John Dunlosky, published by the American Federation of Teachers.
-(In this commentary, John Dunlosky condenses 100+ years of research on 10 specific learning strategies into only 21 pages.
-It's a superb resource for both educators and students who want a succinct review of cognitive research on retrieval practice and additional strategies from an expert.
-If you'd like to read the 55-page peer-reviewed journal article, which delves into greater detail about this research, it is available here.)
+Written by a cognitive scientist, this brief guide condenses 100+ years of research on 10 specific learning strategies.
+It's a superb resource for both educators and students who want a succinct review of cognitive research.
+If you'd like to read the 55-page peer-reviewed journal article, which delves into greater detail about this research, it is available here.